01 of 06

 Lovers Point Beach is also the starting point for the so-called "Kelp Crawl" portion of the Pacific Grove Triathlon, which happens in September.
 In late July, the Feast of Lanterns Festival holds a Feast Day in the park.

 What You Need to Know Before You Go to Lovers Point Beach

 There is no entrance fee or parking fee, but parking can be scarce on a busy day.

 Restrooms are available, and visitors say they're usually spotless.

-You can also find food at the snack bar and a restaurant across the street
+You can find food at the snack bar above the beach and a restaurant across the street.

 How to Get to Lovers Point Beach